 For those who care (and it’s OK if you don’t), this is the place where I write a bit about how, what, and why I think, do and create.

-I am a product of my experiences as: a family man, an entrepreneur, builder, inventor and manufacturer of many things, a chef, pet owner and dog rescuer, a guide dog puppy trainer, a journeyman level carpenter, plumber and machinist, a dairy farm hand and milk man, a Nestle chocolate maker and Mc Donald’s manager, a walnut rancher, an architectural designer of buildings and engineering designer complex products, systems and processes.
-I’m an expert outdoorsman, a Navy and Army veteran, a medical lab technician, emergency medical technician, sports competitor, cyclist, Boy Scout Master, mentor, published non-fiction, scientific and business author, a sometimes TV / radio show guest, an EVP of a Fortune 500 division, a US Secretary of Commerce appointee, and the first non-attorney in 100 years to author Federal legislation.
+I am a product of my experiences as: a husband and father, an entrepreneur, builder, inventor with a sh#tload of patents, a manufacturer of many things, a chef, pet owner and dog rescuer, a guide dog puppy trainer, a journeyman level carpenter, plumber and machinist, a dairy farm hand and milk man, a Nestle chocolate maker and Mc Donald’s manager, a custom gun builder, a walnut rancher, an architectural designer of buildings and engineering designer complex products, systems and processes.
+I’m an expert outdoorsman, a Navy and Army veteran, a medical lab technician, emergency medical technician, sports competitor, hunting dog trainer, cyclist, Boy Scout Master, mentor, published non-fiction, scientific and business author, a sometimes TV / radio show guest, an EVP of a Fortune 500 division, a US Secretary of Commerce appointee, and the first non-attorney in 100 years to author Federal legislation.

 GIBBS ON GENIUS

-It’s the page title, so here’s the short story.
-On any given day, I’m usually the smartest one in the room – assuming that the comparison is based on standardized IQ test scores.
+OK, it’s the page title, so here’s the short story.
+On any given day, based on standardized IQ test scores, I’m usually the “smartest” one in the room.

-However, my definition of genius leans heavily towards “the application of practical ability, acquired knowledge and tireless work ethic to the shortest path to the most efficient result”.
-With that definition, I find many peers.
+But (and that’s a BIG but), my definition of genius leans heavily away from statistical scores and more towards “the application of practical ability, acquired knowledge and tireless work ethic to traverse the shortest path to the most efficient result”.
+With that definition, I find myself amongst many, many peers.

 GIBBS ON WORK ETHIC

-Driving tractors and bailing hay at 14, and a before-school milk man at 16, home delivering milk before the sun came up.
-The school day was followed by swim practice, followed by homework.
-On my off time, my brothers and I would buy, fix and sell cars until we were turning them for cash – though my preference was racing our sail boat.
+Driving tractors and bailing hay at 14, and a before-school milk man at 16, home delivering milk before the sun came up (and yea – for those who know Lake Ontario lake-effect snow, sometimes through 3 ft of snow at 4am … just sayin’ it like it was).
+The school day was followed by swim team practice, followed by dinner and homework.
+On my off time, my brothers and I would buy, fix and sell – turning them for cash – though my preference was racing our sail boat.

-My parents informed us early that we would be paying our own way through college; the work ethic paid off as I received appointments to West Point and Annapolis, and was offered full ride scholarships at 5 of the top engineering universities.
+My parents informed us early that we would be paying our own way through college; the work ethic paid off as I received appointments to West Point and Annapolis, and was offered full ROTC rides at 5 the top engineering universities.

 GIBBS ON CREATIVITY